-The Conjuring Universe: Every movie in chronological order
+What's the best order to watch The Conjuring Universe movies?

 The Nun takes place first in The Conjuring Universe - in 1952 at a monastery in Romania.
 After a local finds the body of a nun at the footsteps of the monastery, the Vatican dispatches Father Burke (Demian Bichir) and Irene (Taissa Farmiga), a young nun who has yet to take her vows, to investigate.
 Once there, the pair must explore the centuries-old complex and the origins of a demon named Valak.

 Now, this isn't official, but the internet seems to believe Irene may be Lorraine Warren.
 The actors playing both characters are sisters and look alike.
-The characters themselves would be the same age, are both religious, and they both experience visions.
-As we said, this hasn't been confirmed, but it's certainly something to keep in mind as you watch The Conjuring Universe and add things up.
+The characters themselves would be the same age, are both religious, and they experience visions.
+As we said, this hasn't been confirmed, but it's something to keep in mind as you watch The Conjuring Universe and connect dots.

 Gary Dauberman wrote The Nun, and it was directed by Corin Hardy.
-Dauberman also wrote the new IT and IT: Chapter Two.
+Dauberman is also known for writing the new IT and IT: Chapter Two.

 Annabelle: Creation (2017)